perak/kitchen-site/files/contribute.md

 How to contribute?
 ==================

-**Meteor Kitchen** is under developement, its new and not well tested yet.
+**Meteor Kitchen** is under development, its new and not fully tested yet, although it is improving.
 If you find this project interesting, please feel free to:

 - **Report issues or request features** to this <a href="https://github.com/perak/kitchen-site/issues" target="_blank">GitHub page</a>.